-6.5.
-Section 1.2 - information subject to legal professional privilege
+5.5.
+Section 1.2 - Information subject to legal professional privilege

-It is considered to be in the public interest that a client can make full and frank disclosure to their legal practitioner, who in turn can then fully advise them and represent them.33 As a result, a person can rely on legal professional privilege (or client legal privilege) (LPP) to resist providing information, which would reveal confidential communications made in the context of a legal practitioner-client relationship.
+It is considered to be in the public interest that a client can make full and frank disclosure to their legal practitioner, who in turn can then fully advise them and represent them.39

-Section 1.2 provides that disclosure of information is taken to be contrary to the public interest if the information would be privileged from production or admission into evidence in a legal proceeding on the ground of LPP.
+A person can rely on legal professional privilege (or client legal privilege) ('LPP') to resist providing information, which would reveal confidential communications made in the context of a legal practitionerclient relationship.40

-LPP is not defined in the FOI Act, however, in accordance with common law principles, for LPP to apply:
+Section 1.2 provides disclosure of information is taken to be contrary to the public interest if the information would be privileged from production or admission into evidence in a legal proceeding on the ground of LPP.
+LPP is not expressly defined in the FOI Act.
+In accordance with common law principles, for LPP to apply:

-- an independent legal practitioner and client relationship must exist - the communication must have been made for the purpose of giving or receiving legal advice, or for use in litigation (actual or anticipated), and - the advice must have been confidential.34
+- an independent legal practitioner and client relationship must exist, and - the communication must have been made for the purpose of giving or receiving legal advice, or for use in litigation (actual or anticipated), and - the advice must have been confidential.41

-Each of these elements are discussed in detail below, as well as situations in which LPP will not apply because it has been waived or the communications were made for an improper purpose.
+Each of these elements is discussed in detail below, as well as situations in which LPP will not apply because it has been waived or the communications were made for an improper purpose.
+Where Schedule 1 s 1.2 is not relied on, Schedule 2, s 2.2(b)(ii) may be relevant as a factor favouring non-disclosure when applying the public interest test (see [8.20] below).